Few-shot Forgery Detection via Guided Adversarial Interpolation: Experiments

-\textbf{Case Study.} In Fig.~\ref{supp_fig:failure}, we show some success and failure cases.
-Most of them look like real pictures at first glance, which requires the detection model to extract imperceptible forged features.
+In Fig.~\ref{supp_fig:failure}, we show some success and failure cases.
+For our humans, it is easy to figure out that a man with two different size eyes is forged.
+But GAI fails to detect a generated man who opens one eye but closes the other with crazy expressions.
+That may be due to GAI never seeing similar cases during the training stage.
+However, most forgery samples look like real pictures at first glance, which requires the detection model to extract imperceptible forged features.
+In the current stage, we still can not conclude the general reason for failure cases.

 \cutBeforeSection